sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

  * People: John C., David H., Martin R., Maarten D., Flint developers

  * Sage has a rather old version of eclib in it.
 It should be easy to upgrade the spkg.
+DONE:  http://trac.sagemath.org/sage_trac/ticket/10993 is ready for review.

 == Help the Singular developers make better use of flint2 ==